‘Glue me back together’: Online pleas to aid parade victims

 A young girl who is a member of a dance troupe struck by the SUV, a moment captured on cellphone video, woke up Monday and told doctors, “just glue me back together,” according to her GoFundMe fundraising page organized by a family friend.

+“No child or parent should have to endure this amount pain and suffering,” the girl’s mother, Amber Konhke, posted Tuesday afternoon.

-The fundraising pleas detail the extent of some of the injuries from the incident that has left five dead so far and 48 hurt.
-The suspect, Darrell Brooks Jr., was scheduled to make his first appearance in court on Tuesday.
+The fundraising pleas detail the extent of some of the injuries from the incident that has left six people dead so far and more than 60 hurt.
+The suspect, Darrell Brooks Jr., was charged with five counts of first-degree intentional homicide.
+A sixth count for the death of Jackson Sparks, which happened after the complaint was drawn up, will be added, according to Waukesha County District Attorney Susan Opper.

 Jessalyn is “fighting for her life,” according to the fundraising account established by family friend Oscar Luna.
 She lost a kidney, broke her pelvis and has damage to her liver and lungs, Luna said.